cambridgehackers/PYNQ/proposals/IntegratedRtl.md

 ## G4: Enable pythonic expression of RTL

-Instead of using Verilog, provide [MyHdl](http://www.myhdl.org) modules.
+Instead of using Verilog, user writes [MyHdl](http://www.myhdl.org) modules.

 # How achievable is this?